 “We will develop a means to predict and analyze ratcheting failure in ductile metals such as steel and aluminum, which can be leveraged to improve safety, reliability, and material efficiency in a wide variety of structures and systems,” Feigenbaum said.
 “This fundamental research will be a major step forward in the field.”

 Advanced clean energy technology combines structural support with power storage

-Constantin Ciocanel, Professor in NAU’s Department of Mechanical Engineering, has co-invented, with organic chemistry Professor Cindy Browder(at left), an innovative, patented technology designed to advance the field of clean energy.
+Constantin Ciocanel, Professor in NAU’s Department of Mechanical Engineering, has co-invented, with organic chemistry Professor Cindy Browder, an innovative, patented technology designed to advance the field of clean energy.
 The material’s design combines elements of composite materials with a power storage mechanism specific to supercapacitors.
 Made of carbon fiber layers bonded with a solid polymer resin capable of conducting electricity, the multifunctional material can be molded without compromising strength or durability.

 “The idea was triggered by the realization that we are surrounded by structures with large surface areas, such as walls, solar panels, and wind turbine blades,” Ciocanel said.
 “I wondered whether a structural material could provide the mechanical strength required while simultaneously storing electricity.”

 Medical device engineer develops innovative biomaterial for treatment of cerebral aneurysms

 According to the Brain Aneurysm Foundation, 6.5 million people in the United States have unruptured cerebral aneurysms, and nearly 30,000 will suffer from a ruptured aneurysm each year.
 Only one in four will make a full recovery.